Carnival: Greece

 The Carnival in Corfu is much influenced by the Carnival of Venice.
 During this period, various theatrical sketches are presented on the island, called Petególia or Petegolétsa (Πετεγολέτσα) in the local dialect.
 In previous centuries, existed also the custom of "Giostra" (jousting).

 The second biggest Carnival in Greece takes place in Xanthi (Eastern Macedonia and Thrace) since 1966 and it is the major event of its kind in Northern Greece.
 The Xanthi Carnival manages to attract visitors from the nearby countries such as Bulgaria, Turkey, and Romania.
 Other regions host festivities of smaller extent, focused on the reenactment of traditional carnival customs, such as Tyrnavos (Thessaly), Kozani (Western Macedonia), Rethymno (Crete).
 Tyrnavos holds an annual Phallus festival, a traditional "phallkloric" event in which giant, gaudily painted effigies of phalluses made of papier-mâché are paraded, and which women are asked to touch or kiss.
 Their reward for so doing is a shot of the famous local tsipouro alcohol spirit.

-Every year, from 1–8 January, mostly in regions of Western Macedonia, traditional Carnival festivals erupt.
+Every year, from the 1st to the 8th of January, mostly in regions of Western Macedonia, traditional Carnival festivals erupt.
 Best known of these is the Ragoutsária (Ραγκουτσάρια) festival in the city of Kastoria whose celebration may date back to antiquity and whose name derives from the Latin word rogatores 'beggars', in reference to the beggars who could mingle with the rich in their masks.
 It takes place from 6–8 January with mass participation and is noted for its brass bands, flutes, and Macedonian drums.
 It is an ancient celebration of nature's rebirth akin to ancient festivals for Dionysus (Dionysia) and Kronos (Saturnalia).

 Hungary

+Carnival season called "Farsang" in Hungarian happens between Epiphany (January 6) and Shrove Tuesday and is the time when costume parties traditionally take place, primarily for children (similar to Halloween).

 In Mohács, Hungary, the Busójárás is a celebration held at the end of the Carnival season.
 It involves locals dressing in woolly costumes, with scary masks and noise-makers.
 According to legend, the festival celebrates both the conclusion of the winter season and a victory by the local people over invading Ottomans in 1526.